bbalet/stopwords/README.md

  * swedish
  * turkish

-If the function is used with an unsupported language, it doesn't fail, but doesn't filter the content.
+If the function is used with an unsupported language, it doesn't fail, but will apply english filter to the content.

 ## How to use this package